 Student Involvement

-Healthy community requires diversity of voices at the table.
+Healthy student communities require a diverse set of student voices at the table.

 Students play a key role in developing, implementing, and re-examining our policies and procedures.
 We help to create venues for students and administrators to engage in these conversations.